CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/hackathons/yelp/index.md

 # Objectives

-1. Ingest Yelp data into MongoDB
+1. Ingest Yelp data into a MongoDB database hosted on MongoLab [https://mongolab.com/]
 2. Query the database to ask interesting questions
 2. Serve results of interesting queries using express.js
 3. Create D3 visualization of the result of interesting queries